There is an ongoing DDoS attack causing intermittent 502 errors. We've added mitigations to block the DDoS and keep the wiki online.

 • Get the unused portraits of the Soldier and Spear Soldier classes.

-Fire Emblem: Seisen no Keifu (Genealogy of the Holy War) was the second Fire Emblem game for the Super Famicom, set in a different continent but in the same timeline(?) as the previous games.
+Fire Emblem: Seisen no Keifu (Genealogy of the Holy War) is the second Fire Emblem game for the Super Famicom, set in a different continent but in the same timeline(?) as the previous games.
 It provides some twists on the standard gameplay formula of the series, including the introduction of the popular Weapon Triangle system.

 Sub-Page